EnochRick/EnochRick/CDL Thoughts/CDLThoughts.md

 # Enoch Rick's CDL notes

-Everything below is my notes on CDL, its intent and what it can become / should be.
+Everything below is my notes on ASHRAE 231P "A Control Description Language" (or CDL for short), its intent and what it can become / should be.
 These are my own musings and are not be interpreted as related to the CDL project or ASHRAE.
 I am simply cataloging information here for my own purposes and refinement.
+I will summerize starting from the original paper (below) which kicked off most of my oppinions and thoughts on this project and its benefits for the HVAC Automation industry as a whole.

 From [the original paper on CDL](https://simulationresearch.lbl.gov/wetter/download/2018-americanModelica-WetterGrahovacHu.pdf)
 ### Intro: